 A media publication publishes on a schedule and tries to put out work that is well thought.
 That’s what you should also do.

 With mobile phones everyone is creating so you need to work harder than before to get people’s attention.
 Routine creations are no longer enough.

 Figure out a way to distribute your work.
 Distribution through partners may be smart in the beginning but keep building your own channels.

 Your homebase is your own website.

 How much time you invest there depends on what you make as a creator.

-If you do long form writing then a website is more important than if you create videos.
-As a video creator focus on YouTube because it has the audience, distribution and monetization all built in.
+If you do long-form writing then a website is more important than if you create videos.
+As a video creator focuses on YouTube because it has the audience, distribution and monetization all built-in.

 You can create your website in an hour or two, with software like WordPress and Squarespace.

 To build a website you need a domain name.
 It can be the same as your name or a brand name if you have one.
 It can even be based on your alter ego.
 Go for .com if it is available.
 If not then choose an extension like .co or .io.